 Community radio is not-for-profit, community operated and controlled, and promotes an inclusive, cohesive and culturally diverse community.
 It offers an enormous diversity of content and information presented by people in their local communities, and is characterised by localism and independence.

-Community radio plays a vital role in providing a voice for communities that aren’t adequately serviced by other broadcasting sectors including:
+Community broadcasting plays a vital role in providing a voice for communities that aren’t adequately serviced by other broadcasting sectors including:

 - Indigenous Australians

 - Ethnic communities

 - Religious communities

 - Reading services for print disabled communities

 Community broadcasting services provide a diverse range of viewpoints that enrich the social and cultural fabric of Australian society and contribute to public interest outcomes.